 How do I Make an Appointment?

 You can use the SystmOnline service to book GP appointments or you can telephone the surgery.
 If you need a Nurse appointment for a blood test, cervical smear, dressing change, asthma review, for example, then you need to telephone reception, so they can book you into the correct clinic slots.

 Why do Reception staff ask for Personal Details about my Appointment?

 Our receptionists are trained professionals who will make enquires about symptoms or the nature of the appointment to ensure that you are booked in with the correct clinician and for the right length of time, depending on your needs.

 How long will my appointment be?

 The standard GP appointment slot is 10 minutes.
-If you have more than one issue to discuss, or feel that you may need a longer consultation time for a more complex problem, then you can request or book a double appointment.
+If you have more than one issue to discuss, or feel that you may need a longer consultation time for a more complex problem, then you can request to book a double appointment.
 Some Nurse appointments Dressing changes, Diabetes checks, Asthma reviews and smears, for example, may be 15, 20 or 30 minutes, you will be advised of this at the time of making your appointment.

 Can I Have a Telephone Appointment?